Semiconductor And Electronic Parts Manufacturing Market Size and Share

 By Component: Equipment Dominant, Services Ascendant

 Equipment contributed 51.26% of 2025 component revenue, underpinned by multi-billion-dollar lithography outlays.
 High-NA EUV systems priced at USD 380 million each garnered unprecedented order backlogs.
-Software, at 22%, remains the strategic gatekeeper to sub-3 nm processes, with Synopsys and Cadence controlling 70% of the advanced-node toolchain.
-Services generated 27% yet will chart the fastest trajectory at a 10.15% CAGR, mirroring the growing intensity of design outsourcing.
+Software remains the strategic gatekeeper to sub-3 nm processes, with Synopsys and Cadence playing a dominant role in the advanced-node toolchain.
+Services will chart the fastest trajectory at a 10.15% CAGR in the forecast period, mirroring the growing intensity of design outsourcing.

 The Semiconductor and Electronic Parts Manufacturing market size for Services is projected to eclipse USD 400 billion by 2031 as fabless firms deepen turnkey partnerships.
 Equipment vendors increasingly monetize installed bases through spares and predictive-maintenance analytics that carry gross margins exceeding 60%.
 Software is consolidating vertically, illustrated by Synopsys’ 2024 acquisition of Ansys.
 Geographic wage differentials steer routine verification tasks to India and Vietnam, while compliance frameworks such as ISO 26262 anchor higher-value audits in mature markets.